Nance-Lab/diff_classifier/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

+When submitting a new feature, please use a Pull Request with a title and description of the proposed use case.
+Ideally, new features will include

+- Docstrings implemented with the [Numpy format](https://www.numpy.org/devdocs/docs/howto_document.html)
+- Unit tests (see examples [here](https://github.com/ccurtis7/diff_classifier/tree/master/diff_classifier/tests))

 ### Write Documentation

 Diff_classifier could always use more documentation, whether as part of the